whennemuth/kuali-cloudformation/kuali_ec2/README.md

   - Clone the repo on a linux box (ie: an ec2 instance), install the other prerequisites and run there.
   - Download [gitbash](https://git-scm.com/downloads)
 - **Docker Images:**
-  Before creating the cloudformation stack, it is assumed that each Docker image (kc, core, dashboard/ pdf) has already been built and uploaded to their respective repositories in the elastic container registry of you account.
+  Before creating the cloudformation stack, it is assumed that each Docker image (kc, core, dashboard, pdf) has already been built and uploaded to their respective repositories in the elastic container registry of you account.